Let’s just say, this isn’t the first time we’ve gotten that one….

 What if I want to pay cash?
 Can I reserve it and pay cash at the door?

-No. Improv Asylum does not take reservations or holds.
-You can come down in person to our box office and purchase tickets with cash during our Box Office Hours.
+Unfortunately, no. Improv Asylum does not take reservations or holds.
+You can come down in person to our box office and purchase tickets with cash when our Box Office is open.

 What credit cards do you accept?